 My name is Cynthia Clampitt, and I am a writer, world traveler, and culinary historian.
 I am a fourth-generation foodie who grew up in a family that shared my love of good food and the open road.
 I have been to 37 countries on six continents, and I’ve studied food, history, and/or cooking in many of those countries.
 (The image at the top of the blog is from a cooking class in Kerala, in southern India.)
 In this blog, I hope to share with you my travels, culinary and otherwise, some of the recipes I’ve discovered in my wanderings, and the fascinating histories of the foods that sustain and delight us.

-In the last couple of years, I have been more focused on American food, and my book Midwest Maize examines the astonishing importance of corn on history and on the world today.
+In recent years, I have been more focused on American food, and my book Midwest Maize examines the astonishing importance of corn on history and on the world today.
 But Midwest Maize has its own blog, so you won’t see a lot of the Heartland here on The World’s Fare.
+As for my most recent book, Pigs, Pork, and Heartland Hogs was released in October 2018.
+Given the more international nature of pork, despite a heartland focus, it is likely that pork related tales and recipes will appear here, as well as on the Midwest Maize blog.

 Finally, if you’re looking for a good freelance writer or speaker, here’s a link to my web site, which offers the more practical, business-related information: World Plate.